 All inventions made by Yale faculty members in the course of consulting, and any assignments of rights to such inventions, must be reported promptly to the Office of Cooperative Research.
 That Office will agree to abide by reasonable confidentiality restrictions for disclosures of inventions and assignments made in the course of consulting.

 This bit of policy conflicts with the general statement regarding disclosure–that Yale requires the disclosure of inventions arising from intellectual activity performed under University auspices.
 Now we see that Yale also requires the disclosure of inventions not made under University auspices.
 Why is that?
-One might expect it is so that Yale can challenge the claim that something invented outside Yale auspices really was invented under those auspices, and therefore Yale could interfere in the consulting relationship, claim ownership, and rake off additional payment for a license from the company the faculty member was dealing with.
+One might expect it is so that Yale can challenge the claim that something represented as invented outside Yale auspices really was invented under those auspices, and therefore Yale could interfere in the consulting relationship, claim ownership, and rake off additional payment for a license from the company the faculty member was dealing with.
 Perhaps that’s not it and all Yale wants is to be sure that the company develops the invention in the public interest, per Yale’s policy statement on the matter.

 But why disclose?
 How does disclosure of the invention–how it works, uses, novelty and advantages–have anything to do with determining anything about Yale’s auspices?
 Nothing in Yale’s invention disclosure form addresses auspices.
 Nothing about the disclosure has anything to do with determining Yale’s interest based on its policy standards.
 If an invention were made in consulting, a faculty inventor, having clearly decided that such work was not going to be under Yale’s auspices, would state there was no use of Yale facilities or personnel and that would be the end of it.
 Yale would have to produce records to show that there was use of Yale’s facilities or personnel and that use came within the definition of “auspices” in Yale’s patent policy.
-Given that patent applications are published, Yale can get most of the disclosure it might want from reading the patent literature.
-Information in a patent application is published under oath, so Yale might go ahead and start with the respectful assumption that that information is true.
+Given that patent applications are published, Yale can get most of the invention disclosure it might want from reading the patent literature.
+Information in a patent application is published under oath, so Yale might go ahead and start with the respectful assumption that that information in patent applications is true.
 Beyond that, perhaps there will be a rare case of faculty conversion or fraud–but even then, if the invention gets developed and the public benefits–Yale’s stated purposes in getting involved in patenting–then how is Yale at all damaged by not gaining ownership and spending its own money on patenting?

 Again, this stuff can be made direct and even honest:

-Yale makes no claim to inventions that are not patentable, inventions that do not arise from assigned duties, and are not within the scope of a contract to which Yale is a party.
+Yale makes no claim to inventions that are not patentable, inventions that do not arise from assigned duties, and inventions that are not within the scope of a contract to which Yale is a party.
 Yale furthermore has no claim on inventions that it reviews and determines it has no interest in or will not file a patent application on.

 Yale does have a claim to inventions that are or may be patentable and that (i) arise from assigned duties, or (ii) make use of Yale facilities or personnel, or (iii) are within the scope of a contract to which Yale is a party.